emc420/emc420/README.md

 - 👋 Hi, I’m Biswajit
 - 👀 I’m interested in Learning new languages, Contributing to open source, creating new products/Games.
 - 🌱 I’m currently learning Go
-- 💞️ I’m looking to collaborate on for the things I mentioned above
+- 💞️ I’m looking to collaborate on the things I mentioned above
 - 📫 I can be reached at biswajit.kar6@gmail.com

 <!---